a-b-street/abstreet/docs/new_city.md

 9. Update `.gitignore`, following `austin` as an example.

 Send a PR with your changes!
-I'll update the giant .zip files so most people don't have to build everything from scratch.
+I'll generate everything and make it work with `updater`, so most people don't have to build everything from scratch.

 ## Next steps